Money-2021/InfoSec/README.md

 Medley is keep as a tarde secret not for security reasons (Kerchoffs Principle) rather to maintain a strategic advantage, protect operational security, and ensure the effectiveness of operational deployments via 'InfoSec as a Service'.
 These trade secret algorithms, often form part of "algorithmic warfare," are used to enhance operational security, in ways that adversaries cannot easily predict or counter.
 The sole means of review for this InfoSec solution is the provided Information Theoretic Seurity 'Proof-of-Security' as published in this site.
+2. This solution is available on-demand 'soley' as a hosted or Azure cloud based InfoSec security as a service.